Governor's Guards (Florida): Kuwait, 2010

 Troop C deployed with its parent unit, the 1-153 Cavalry, part of the 53rd Infantry Brigade Combat Team in support of Operations Iraqi Freedom and New Dawn.
 In preparation for their 2010 deployment as a Security Force (SECFOR) company, the unit was filled with cross-leveled soldiers from other Florida units over the course of 2009.
 This had to be done in order to increase the scout troop from 80 to 130 soldiers.
 The infantry officers and sergeants formed a cadre that organized and trained the new soldiers to perform security missions; nearly all leadership positions continued to be held only be the infantrymen of C Troop.
-The squadron underwent intense pre-mobilization training at Camp Blanding, FL for the entire month of October 2009 where the dismounted scout troop learned to use HMMWVs to perform their mission.
+The squadron underwent intense pre-mobilization training at Camp Blanding, FL for the entire month of October 2009 where the dismounted scout troop practiced mobility operations with HMMWVs.

 They mobilized under Title 10 orders on 2 January 2010.
 The soldiers boarded buses that drove them from the Tallahassee armory to Panama City, Florida where they flew to Fort Hood, Texas for two months of mobilization training.

 In the first week of March the troop arrived at Camp Buehring, Kuwait.
 C Troop was responsible for quick reaction force (QRF) missions around Camps Buehring and Virginia and an area reaction force mission (ARF) for northern Kuwait.
 The troop redeployed and demobilized at Fort Stewart, GA in December, 2010.